 - A. The patient has received a recommendation letter from a qualified mental health professional (refer to Policy Guidelines below). - B. The patient has been diagnosed with persistent gender dysphoria, including all of the following: - 1.
 The patient has a desire to live and be accepted as a member of their identified gender, usually accompanied by the wish to make their body as congruent as possible with the preferred gender through surgery and hormone treatment; - 2.
 The gender dysphoria has been present persistently for at least one year; - 3.
-The condition is not a symptom of another mental disorder or a chromosomal abnormality; and - 4.
-The condition causes clinically significant distress or impairment in social, occupational, or other important areas of functioning. - C. The patient has the capacity to make a fully informed decision and to consent to treatment, as well as the ability to comply with all aftercare instructions, including recommended medical, surgical, nursing, and/or psychological care recommended by the individual's providers. - D. The patient has reached the age of majority (18 years of age or older). - E. If significant medical or mental health concerns are present, they are reasonably well controlled. - F. The patient has completed a minimum of 24 months of hormone therapy, unless hormone therapy is medically contraindicated, or the patient has a history of a severe medical or psychiatric adverse effect from hormonal treatments. - G. The treating physician has determined that the requested procedure is medically necessary to treat the patient's gender dysphoria. - IX.
-Based upon our criteria and assessment of the peer-reviewed literature, services to reverse gender reassignment/gender affirming surgery are considered not medically necessary, except in the case of a serious medical barrier to completing gender-affirming surgery or the development of a serious medical condition necessitating reversal. - X. Surgery to revise the appearance or function of previous gender-affirming surgery due to dissatisfaction with the outcome will be reviewed on a case-by-case basis by a Health Plan medical director with experience in treating patients with mental health conditions, when the treating physician has determined that the requested procedure is medically necessary to treat the patient's gender dysphoria.
-Revision surgery will be considered medically necessary when there is significant discomfort, functional impairment, or medical complications resulting from the initial surgery. - XI.
-Based upon our criteria and the lack of peer-reviewed literature, the histrelin acetate subcutaneous implant is considered investigational for suppression of puberty in transgender individuals.
+The condition is not a symptom of a mental disorder apart from gender dysphoria; and - 4.
+The condition causes clinically significant distress or impairment in social, occupational, or other important areas of functioning. - C. The patient has the capacity to make a fully informed decision and to consent to treatment, as well as the ability to comply with all aftercare instructions, including recommended medical, surgical, nursing, and/or psychological care recommended by the individual's providers. - D. The patient has reached the age of majority (18 years of age or older). - E. If significant medical or mental health concerns are present, they are reasonably well controlled. - F. The patient has completed a minimum of 12 months of hormone therapy, unless hormone therapy is medically contraindicated, or the treating provider has determined hormone therapy would have minimal effect due to the patient's age, or the patient identifies as nonbinary and elects not to pursue hormone therapy. - G. The treating team certifies medical necessity of procedures and has adequately addressed co-occurring/co-morbid/additional diagnoses (physical, mental, and behavioral) that may negatively influence outcomes. - H. There is agreement from all physicians and surgeons involved that the patient's physical and psychological status are appropriate to proceed with, and agreement on a common care plan for, the specific procedure. - I. Conservative medical or surgical intervention(s) have been attempted and failed or are contraindicated (e.g., diet and exercise prior to body contouring). - VIII.
+Based upon our criteria and assessment of the peer-reviewed literature, services to reverse affirming surgery are considered not medically necessary, except in the case of a serious medical barrier to completing gender-affirming surgery or the development of a serious medical condition necessitating reversal. - IX.
+Surgery to revise the appearance or function of previous gender-affirming surgery due to dissatisfaction with the outcome will be reviewed on a case-by-case basis by a Health Plan medical director with experience in treating patients with mental health conditions, when the treating physician has determined that the requested procedure is medically necessary to treat the patient's gender dysphoria.
+Revision surgery will be considered medically necessary when there is significant discomfort, functional impairment, or medical complications resulting from the initial surgery (see Policy Guideline X).